PrestaShop/open-source/content/legal/legalnotice.md

 © 2007-2022 PrestaShop SA
 PrestaShop is a registered trademark.

-**Preamble**.
+### Preamble

 These general terms and conditions of use (the "T&Cs") are intended to define the conditions of access and use of the website [https://www.prestashop-project.org/](https://www.prestashop-project.org/) (the "Website"), published by PrestaShop, a limited liability company with a share capital of €380,645.55, registered in the Paris Trade and Companies Register under number 497 916 635 and whose registered office is located at 4, rue Jules Lefebvre - 75009 Paris ("PrestaShop"), as well as the offer and acquisition of products and services of the latter, which are available on the Website.

 The user of the Website (the "User") is informed that by browsing the Website he or she has (i) had the opportunity to access the T&Cs and the documents to which they refer and (ii) has agreed to abide by them.